Skip to content

 explorerFileSizes.badgeMode full string (full/subtle/off) Controls file badges.
 Full shows 2-char size; Subtle shows tooltip only; Off disables Explorer decorations.

-explorerFileSizes.enableFolderSizes false boolean Compute folder sizes in the background; shows ⏳ while scanning (if enabled).
+explorerFileSizes.enableFolderSizes true boolean Compute folder sizes in the background; shows ⏳ while scanning (if enabled).

 explorerFileSizes.excludeGlobs see default string[] Globs skipped during folder scans (minimatch).
 Matches absolute and workspace‑relative paths.